ProtonMail vs Mailfence 2026 | Which Is Better?

 Platform Support

-Look, this isn't even close.
+This isn't even close.
 ProtonMail runs on Web, iOS, Android, and Desktop.
 Mailfence is web-only in 2026.
-If you want to check your Mailfence email on your iPhone without opening a browser, you're out of luck.
+Checking Mailfence email on an iPhone without opening a browser simply isn't an option.

 Integrated Productivity Tools

 Mailfence was clearly built with the idea of being an all-in-one workspace.
-You get calendar, contacts, document storage, and integrated collaboration tools.
+Users get calendar, contacts, document storage, and integrated collaboration tools.
 It's a more complete suite on that front.

-ProtonMail has a calendar and Proton Drive integration, but documents and real-time collaboration aren't part of the picture the same way.
-If you're trying to replace Google Workspace with something private, Mailfence makes a stronger argument.
+ProtonMail has a calendar and Proton Drive integration, but documents and real-time collaboration aren't part of the picture in the same way.
+For anyone trying to replace Google Workspace with something private, Mailfence makes a stronger argument.

 Open Source & Transparency

 ProtonMail's apps are fully open source and have been independently audited.
-That matters enormously when you're trusting a provider with sensitive communications.
-You're not just taking their word for it — experts have looked at the code.
+That matters enormously when trusting a provider with sensitive communications.
+It's not just a matter of taking their word for it, experts have looked at the code.

 Mailfence is not open source.
-They're transparent about their privacy policies, and being in Belgium means they're subject to EU law, which has strong privacy protections.
+The company is transparent about its privacy policies, and being in Belgium means it's subject to EU law, which has strong privacy protections.
 But it's not the same level of verifiable trust.

 Email Search

-This is a real frustration with ProtonMail that we found surprising when I first dug into it.
-Because your emails are encrypted on the server, full-text search isn't possible — only metadata search works (sender, subject line, date).
-If you're searching for a word buried in an old email body, you won't find it.
+This is a real frustration with ProtonMail that becomes apparent when digging into it.
+Because emails are encrypted on the server, full-text search isn't possible, only metadata search works (sender, subject line, date).
+Searching for a word buried in an old email body simply won't return results.

 Mailfence offers better search functionality because of how it handles encryption.
 It's a trade-off: stronger zero-access encryption means worse search.
-Neither tool is perfect here, but this is worth knowing before you commit.
+Neither tool is perfect here, but this is worth knowing before committing.

 Sign-Up Privacy

-Mailfence asks for a recovery email during sign-up, which is a small but meaningful difference if anonymity matters to you.
+Mailfence asks for a recovery email during sign-up, which is a small but meaningful difference if anonymity matters.

 Pricing Comparison